 Hydro One meets its short-term liquidity requirements in part through the issuance of commercial paper under its Commercial Paper Program which has a maximum authorized amount of \$2,300 million.
 These short-term notes are denominated in Canadian dollars with varying maturities up to 365 days.
-The Commercial Paper Program is supported by the Company's committed and unsecured revolving standby credit facilities totaling \$2,300 million (Operating Credit Facilities).
+The Commercial Paper Program is supported by the Company's committed and unsecured revolving standby credit facilities totalling \$2,300 million (Operating Credit Facilities).

-At December 31, 2022, Hydro One's Operating Credit Facilities consisted of the following:
+At December 31, 2023, Hydro One's Operating Credit Facilities consisted of the following:

-(millions of dollars) Maturity l otal Amount Amount Drawn Revolving standby credit facilities June 2027 1 2,300
+(millions of dollars) Total Amount ount Drawn Revolving standby credit facilities June 2028 2,3 300 -

-1 On June 1, 2022, the maturity dates for the Operating Credit Facilities were extended from June 2026 to June 2027.
+On June 1, 2023, the maturity dates for the Operating Credit Facilities were extended from June 2027 to June 2028.